LiorKogan/V1/README.md

 ![V1](Pictures/Q368.png)

-Again, the fact that this pattern would never have assignments can be asserted before executing the query.
+Again, the fact that this pattern would never have assignments can be asserted during query analysis.

 For any quantifier except _all_ - a relationship type-tag defined in a branch can only be referenced in that branch.